 The Wildfowl and Wetlands Trust (WWT) is a charity working to save wetlands globally and in the UK for wildlife, people and our planet.
 WWT runs ten reserves across the UK, managing 3000 hectares of the best wetland habitat in the UK, and providing inspirational experiences to encourage people to value wetlands and the amazing wildlife they support.
 WWT, together with partners, are involved in three significant conservation projects working to save the Eurasian Curlew in the UK.
 Dr Geoff Hilton represents WWT on the Steering Group.

 Our network already includes over 200 contacts representing several hundred people across England dedicated to Curlew conservation.
-We are also developing a network map for the CRP that will be available here, illustrating linkages with local, regional, national and international Curlew initiatives.

 We are very grateful to the photographers who have kindly provided their images for use by Steering Group organisations and/or their representatives and which feature on this website, including Tom Streeter, Nigel Voaden, Andy Page and Marcus Ward.